ThePudgyPigeon/ThePudgyPigeon/README.md

 ---

 👩‍💻 I am a Full Stack Developer in the Columbus, Ohio metropolitan area.
-  - 🔭 I’m currently contributing heavily to a fun project called Bug Wars, both on the front end and back end.
+  - 🔭 I’m currently contributing heavily to Bug Wars, both on the [server](https://github.com/yuneKim/bug-wars-server) and the [client](https://github.com/yuneKim/bug-wars-client)!
   - 💬 Ask me about my cats!
 They are my pride and joy.
   - 📫 How to reach me: The easiest way to contact me quickly is via email - samanthalstinchcomb@gmail.com
   - 😄 Pronouns: she/her